What makes a woman unique? What makes her stand out? Here’s my secret — and it’s way easier to do than you might think.

 What’s so special about fragrance?
 Well, in and of itself — absolutely nothing.
 Women wear fragrance all the time.
 Men — sometimes.
 I know a lot of men who don’t wear cologne at all.
 It’s just not their thing.

-That’s too bad, because I love a good man’s cologne.
-So much so — it’s become my little secret!
+That’s too bad, because I love a good men’s cologne.
+So much so that men’s cologne has become my little secret!

 And now, for something completely different